 But first… some compelling reasons to give it a try.

-If you want to be healthier plant based food is the answer.
-Colourful vegetables not just look good but are full of pigments that are great antioxidants and nutrients and fibre.
-Grains and pulses have great balance of protein and carbs for energy, nuts and seeds have more protein and healthy oils.
+Colourful vegetables look good as they are full of pigments (which are the antioxidants) nutrients and fibre.
+Grains and pulses have a great balance of protein and carbs for energy.
+The nuts and seeds add extra protein and healthy oils.

-This food is better for the planet too.
+Plant-based food is better for the planet too.
 Plants produce about 10 times as much food per acre than animals.
-Meaning we could get more food from less land!
-Pulses like beans and lentils also fertilise the earth as they fix nitrogen.
-They also produce the most valuable resource of all oxygen!
+Meaning we could get more food from less land.
+Pulses like beans and lentils help fertilise the earth as they fix nitrogen.
+They also produce the most valuable resource of all—oxygen.

 Wholefoods aren’t just better for the environment, they don’t cost the earth in another way.
 There’s a misconception that healthy food is expensive.
 That only the middle-class or rich people can afford it.
 That people on low incomes have no choice but to eat the cheapest and processed foods from discount supermarkets.

 Intensively produced animal products are not good for us, the environment or the animals themselves.
-That is why a lot of people are opting out and only eating organic and outdoor grass fed produce.
-Even free range animals have to killed to produce meat.
-So lots of others are taking themselves out of that food chain completely.
-By going vegetarian or vegan.
+That is why a lot of people are eating more organic and outdoor grass-fed produce.
+But even free-range animals have to killed to produce meat so lots of others are taking themselves out of that food chain completely by going vegetarian or vegan.

 Start on the evening before: